mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 ## Relative read length

 To see whether the algorithms are causing insertions and/or deletions we can look at the relative read length.
 That is, we take the length of the *aligned* part of the read and divide it by the length of the *aligned* part of the reference.
-Below 1.0 means there has been some deletions, above 1.0 means we've had some insertions - compared to the reference of course.
+Below 1.0 means there have been some deletions, above 1.0 means we've had some insertions - compared to the reference of course.

 ```py
 sns.set_style("whitegrid")